 Backpacks and messenger bags can grow uncomfortable and sweaty after just a few miles, and most bikes are missing even the most basic small-cargo carrying devices.
 Hanging a bag from your handlebars should be avoided, as it will affect your steering and may get in the way of the brakes or front wheel, causing you to crash.

-Today we want to share with you 3 ways to safely carry things on your bicycle...
+Today we want to share with you 3 best way to carry things on a bike safely!

-By far the safest way to carry is by installing a quality pannier rack.
-Racks are fixed onto the frame over the wheels, allowing you to attach crates, boxes, or panniers, or to strap items down to the rack itself.
-You can get one at most bike shops.
+By far the safest way to carry is by installing quality bike racks.
+Racks are fixed onto the frame over the wheels, allowing you to attach crates, boxes, or panniers, or even to strap items down to the rack itself.

 @worldbiking (Amaya Williams)

-If your bike doesn’t already have a basket, it needs one ASAP.
 Adding a basket can cost you less than $20 and change your life exponentially!
-This is especially important for regular bikers.
-Imagine jugging your coffee, water, groceries and more without one!
+Imagine juggling your coffee, water, groceries and more without one!
 They’re a great way to throw stuff onto your bike without thinking much about it.

-Pro tip: Use a tie-down or two across the top of your basket to secure your load from flying out when you go over potholes.
+Pro tip: Use a tie-down or pannier strap across the top of your basket to secure your load from flying out when you go over potholes.

-WRAPTIE™ multi-function straps to combine all the best features and our new WRAPTIE™ 90 is designed specifically for smaller, lightweight jobs like this.
+That's, why we recommend the WRAPTIE™ multi-function straps, which combine all the best features and our new WRAPTIE™ 90, is designed specifically for smaller, lightweight jobs like this.

 You can secure just about anything to your rack using our WRAPTIE™ 90s.
 Check out the "How To" video below, to see just how easy it is.